Health Checks

 You can access the Health Checks page from the left-hand navigation bar in Optimizer.

-This page gives you an overview of the following information at a glance:
+When you open the Health Checks page, you'll see an overview of the following information at a glance:

 The main table lists each health check with the following columns: